openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   For example, if you have too many clouds in your mosaic, then you may want to adjust some of your settings or choose a different time of year when there is a lower likelihood of cloud cover.
 -   The algorithm used to create this mosaic attempts to remove all cloud cover, but is not always successful in doing so.
 Portions of clouds often remain in the mosaic.

-Name and Save your Recipe and Mosaic
+Name and save your recipe and mosaic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, we will name the "Recipe" for creating the mosaic and explore options for the recipe.
+Now, we will name the "recipe" for creating the mosaic and explore options for the recipe.

 .. note::
     You will use this recipe when working with the classification or change detection tools, as well as when loading SEPAL mosaics into SEPAL's CEO.